Items you've recently viewed:

 King's Bench, Evans v Kendall: Evans' plea quotes an earlier bond relating to the Blackfriars playhouse

-King's Bench, Allen vs Cuthbert Burbage: the summary
+King's Bench, Allen v Burbage: A Latin summary outlines the case

 King's Bench, Bishop vs Browne and Mago: Bishop renews his lawsuit